britram/draft-trammell-wire-image/draft-iab-wire-image.md

 specification, that determines how third parties on the network paths among protocol participants will interact with that protocol.

-Several documents currently under discussion in IETF working groups and the IETF in general, for example
-{{?QUIC-MANAGEABILITY=I-D.ietf-quic-manageability}},
-{{?EFFECT-ENCRYPT=I-D.mm-wg-effect-encrypt}}, and
-{{?TRANSPORT-ENCRYPT=I-D.fairhurst-tsvwg-transport-encrypt}}, discuss in
-part impacts on the third-party use of wire images caused by a migration from protocols whose wire images are largely not confidentiality protected (e.g.
-HTTP over TCP) to protocols whose wire images are confidentiality protected (e.g. H2 over QUIC).
+The increasing deployment of transport-layer security {{?RFC8226}} to protect application-layer headers and payload, as well as the definition and deployment of QUIC {{?I-D.ietf-quic-transport}}, a transport protocol which encrypts most of its own control information, bring new relevance to this question.
+QUIC is, in effect, the first IETF-defined transport protocol to take care of the minimization of its own wire image, for reasons of ossification prevention as well as reducing information radiation off the protocol for end-to-end privacy.

+The flipside of this trend is the impact of a less visible wire image on various functions driven by third-party observation of the wire image. {{?RFC8404}}
+examines this issue from a network operator's viewpoint, and
-This document presents the wire image abstraction with the hope that it can shed some light on these discussions.
+{{?I-D.ietf-tsvwg-transport-encrypt}} focuses on transport-layer implications of increasing encryption. {{?I-D.ietf-quic-manageability}} is, in part, a third-party user's guide to the QUIC wire image.
+In contrast to those documents, this draft treats the wire image as a pure abstraction, with the hope that it can shed some light on these discussions.

 # Definition